 – Aiman Ezzat was also appointed as a member of the Board of Directors for a four-year term;

 – Siân Herbert-Jones, an independent director, was reappointed for a four-year term;

 – The term of Lucia Sinapi-Thomas, director representing employee shareholders, was also renewed for a further four-year term.

 Furthermore, as part of the employee representation system, Kevin Masters and Hervé Jeannin were designated as directors for a four-year term of office starting May 20, 2020.

 At the end of this Shareholders’ Meeting, the Board of Directors of Capgemini SE now has 15 directors, including two directors representing employees.
 Of its members, 75% are independent directors, 27% are international directors and 42% are women.
-This composition reflects the Board’s renewed ambition to pursue its internationalization, to deepen its sectoral expertise and to enrich the diversity of its profiles.
+This composition reflects the Board’s renewed ambition to pursue its internationalisation, to deepen its sectoral expertise and to enrich the diversity of its profiles.

 The Shareholders’ Meeting approved 2019 compensation components and benefits paid or awarded of Paul Hermelin, Chairman and Chief Executive Officer, as well as of the two Chief Operating Officers.
 The report on the compensation of corporate officers and the various 2020 compensation policies for executive corporate officers and directors were also approved.

 Finally, the Shareholders’ Meeting approved all the financial delegations granted to the Board of Directors.